GaijinEntertainment/daScript/README.md

 ### dastest.das arguments
 - `--test`: Path to the folder with scripts or single script to test
+- `--test-names <namePrefix>`: Run top-level tests matching "namePrefix", such as "namePrefix1".

 #### Internal arguments
 - `--isolated-mode`: Run tests in isolated processes, useful to catch crashes